bjones1/CodeChat_Editor/docs/implementation.md

 The CodeChat Editor changes all links to documents on the local filesystem, so that following a link turns into an update message, instead of a page reload.
 In addition, this allows us to save the file before the current page is closed.

+The server uses a set of queues to decouple websocket protocol activity from the core processing needed to translate source code between a CodeChat Editor Client and an IDE client.
+Specifically, two tasks that handle the receive and transmit function for the websocket:

+- The transmit task sends a periodic ping to the CodeChat Editor Client.
+- The receive task waits for a periodic ping, closing the connection if the ping isn't received in a timely manner.
+This helps detect a broken websocket connection produced when a computer is put to sleep then wakes back up.
+- Likewise, the receive task responds to a ping message from the CodeChat Editor Client by putting a pong message in the websocket's transmit queue.
+- If the websocket is closed purposefully (for example, by closing a CodeChat Editor Client tab in a web browser), the receive task detects this and shuts down the websocket along with the associated IDE client tasks.

+To decouple these low-level websocket details from high-level processing (such as translating between source code and its web equivalent), the websocket tasks enqueue all high-level messages to the ide queue; they listen to any enqueued messages in the client queue, passing these on via the websocket connection.
+For example, the following diagram illustrates the file watcher IDE:

+<graphviz-graph graph="digraph {&#10;    ccc -> client_rx&#10;    client_tx -> ccc&#10;    client_rx -> client_tx [ label = &quot;client_tx&quot;]&#10;    client_rx -> ide_proc [ label = &quot;ide_tx&quot;]&#10;    ide_proc -> client_tx [ label = &quot;client_tx&quot; ]&#10;    ide_fw -> client_tx [ label = &quot;client_tx&quot; ]&#10;    ide_proc -> ide_fw [ dir = &quot;both&quot;, style=&quot;dotted&quot;, label = &quot;File writes&quot;]&#10;    ccc [ label = &quot;CodeChat Editor\nClient websocket&quot;]&#10;    client_rx [ label = &quot;client receive task&quot;]&#10;    client_tx [ label = &quot;client transmit task&quot;]&#10;    ide_fw [ label = &quot;IDE filewatcher task&quot;]&#10;    ide_proc [ label = &quot;IDE processing task&quot;]}"></graphviz-graph>

 Simplest non-IDE integration: the file watcher.